 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Winnebagoland Alleviate the impact of homelessness in the community through cooperation and Continuum of Care Housing Coalition collaboration of social service providers 2005-2025 City of Cityle general plan is comprised of tan elements that provide a comprehensive slate of city Oshkosh Comprehensive City of Oshkosh City's general plan is comprised of ten elements that provide a comprehensive slate of city-wide policies and further the city's smart growth strategy for growth and development Plan 2005-2025 City of Housing Element serves as a policy guide to help the city meet its existing and future Oshkosh Comp Plan - City of Oshkosh housing needs.
-The Plan has the goal of creating and preserving affordable housing stock Housing within the City.
-City of Ochkoch Analysis of The Analysis of Impediments to Fair Housing Choice presents a demographic profile of the City of Oshkosh Analysis of City of Oshkosh city, assesses the extent of housing needs among specific income groups and evaluates the Impediments availability of a range of housing choices for residents.
+Continuum of Care Winnebagoland Alleviate the impact of homelessness in the community through cooperation and Continuum of Care Housing Coalition collaboration of social service providers 2005-2025 City of City's general plan is comprised of ten elements that provide a comprehensive slate of Oshkosh Comprehensive City of Oshkosh city-wide policies and furthers the City's smart growth strategy for growth and Plan development City of Oshkosh Comp Housing Element serves as a policy guide to help the city meet its existing and future Plan - Housing City of Oshkosh housing needs.
+The Plan has the goal of creating and preserving affordable housing stock Plati - Housing within the city.
+Oshkash Analysis of Analysis of Impediments to Fair Housing Choice presents a demographic profile of the Oshkosh Analysis of City of Oshkosh city, assesses the extent of housing needs among specific income groups and evaluates Impediments the availability of a range of housing choices for residents